Spider-Man: Into the Spider-Verse: Accolades

 Spider-Man: Into the Spider-Verse won Best Animated Feature Film at the 76th Golden Globe Awards, and won the same award at the 24th Critics' Choice Awards and the 91st Academy Awards, among several other awards and nominations.
 It was the first non-Disney or Pixar film to win Best Animated Feature since Rango (2011), becoming the 6th non-Disney/Pixar film to win the award.
+It was similarly successful at the 76th Golden Globe Awards, the 72nd British Academy Film Awards, and the 46th Annie Awards.

 Spider-Man: Into the Spider-Verse appeared on many critics' top ten lists.
 According to Metacritic it appeared in first place on 5 lists.
 Critics at New York Magazine listed it at 9 on their list of the best films of the decade.
+In December 2021, the film's screenplay was listed number seventy-one on the Writers Guild of America's "101 Greatest Screenplays of the 21st Century (So Far)".